exteran/nicmanager_old/README.md

 - Primary form design for query tool.
 - Solution creation in Visual Studio Community 2022.

+## To Do/In Progress

+- Design and code user authentication system.
+- - Create password recovery/forgot password functionality.

-## To-Do
+## Roadmap

 ### Anticipated before 10/01/2022
 - Design and code supporting document attachment system for entries.
-TODO
-- Design and code user authentication system.
 TODO

 - Design and code queries and returns for sample data set.
 TODO

 ### Anticipated by 10/15/2022